Top 10 Hidden Gems and Best-Kept Secrets of Arizona

 1. Cathedral Wash Trail

-Even though we had clearly missed the Cathedral Wash Trailhead upon entering Glen Canyon National Recreation Area, majestic sandstone formations along Lees Ferry Road quickly dispelled this disappointment.
+Even though we had clearly missed the Cathedral Wash trailhead upon entering Glen Canyon National Recreation Area, majestic sandstone formations along Lees Ferry Road quickly dispelled this disappointment.

 Yet one of the most remarkable hidden gems in this part of Arizona awaited us a few minutes later.
 Once we made a U-turn and drove back closer to the entrance we had come from, missing the Cathedral Wash Trailhead, located on the right side of the road at this time, was impossible.